jonnew/ONIX/spec/spec.md

   clock frequency in Hz.
 The clock counter in the read [frame](#frame) header is incremented at this frequency.

-## Data input channel (32-bit, asynchronous, read-only)
+## Data read channel (32-bit, asynchronous, read-only)
-The _data input_ channel provides high bandwidth communication from the FPGA firmware to the host computer using direct memory access (DMA).
+The _data read_ channel provides high bandwidth communication from the FPGA firmware to the host computer using direct memory access (DMA).
 From the host's perspective, its behavior is equivalent to a read-only, blocking UNIX named pipe with the exception that data can only be read on 32-bit, instead of 8-bit,